JKirchartz/jkirchartz.github.com/_posts/2021-05-16-your-culture-is-not-yours-alone.md

 ---
 layout: post
 title: Your Culture is Not Yours Alone
-tags:
+tags: article 100-days-to-offload culture practices
-- article
-- 100 days to offload
-- culture
-- practices
 ---

 You worked hard brainstorming your company values, hours of meetings, days of